-- These can be used in equitation but are best kept for the higher levels - They should be a minimum of 6 strides, so the horse will land, take 3 strides, turn, take 3 strides, then jump - If the line is an odd number it will be 2/3 to 1/3 e.g. a 7 seven stride line will ride: land, 4 strides, turn, 3 strides, jump
+- These can be used in equitation but are best kept for the higher levels - They should be a minimum of 6 strides, so the horse will land, take 3 strides, turn, take 3 strides, then jump - If the line is an odd number e.g. a 7 seven stride line will ride: land, 3 strides, turn, 4 strides, jump or 4 strides, turn, 3 strides, jump which is the more difficult option.